jsilve24/homepage/content/about.md

 +++

-# Education
+## Education
 - **MD**, Duke University School of Medicine, 2020
 - **PhD**, Duke University, Computational Biology and Bioinformatics, 2019
 - **BS**, Johns Hopkins University, 2011, Physics and Biophysics

-# Current Employment
+## Current Employment

 - [**Assistant Professor** of Informatics, Statistics, and Medicine @ PSU](https://ist.psu.edu/directory/jds6696)
 - [**Founder & Chief Scientist** Anarres Analytics LLC](/consulting/)
 - [**Owner and Operator** Homewood Farm LLC](https://jsilve24.github.io/HomewoodFarm/)

-# Areas of Focus
+## Areas of Focus

 If it involves cool math and is impactful, I am interested.
+Lately my research has focused on uncertainty quantification in the setting of partial identifiability with a particular application to the analysis of multivariate sequence count data (e.g., Microbiome and Gene Expression studies).
+I also have particular interest in multivariate time-series analysis which I have applied to a wide variety of problems in finance, epidemiology, and personalized medicine.

-## Applications
+#### Applications
 - Analysis of Bio-molecular Assays
   - Microbiome Amplicon and Shotgun Sequencing
   - Bulk and Single-Cell RNA-Seq
   - Phosphoproteomics
-- Inference and Prediction from Financial Time-Series and Alt-Data
+- Inference and Prediction from Financial Time-Series and Alternative Data
 - Personalized Medicine
   - Medical Decision Making Under Uncertainty
   - Personalized Risk Prediction